 To see me at my best

-Place me somewhere in bright indirect light, keep the humidity high and water me when about 2/3rds of my soil is dry.
+Place me somewhere in bright indirect light, keep the humidity high and water me when about two-thirds of my soil is dry.

 Plant Care Tips